10 recipes for that leftover Thanksgiving turkey - NewsBreak

 7. Turkey Chili

 Created by Natasha Bull at “Salt and Lavender” this recipe is one of many turkey chili recipes that Bull has made.
-However, this is the first one she has made using leftover turkey.Savannah-Hilton Head International Airport sees record number of holiday travelers
+However, this is the first one she has made using leftover turkey.Grandmother, teen who accidentally met over text sharing 6th Thanksgiving

 Serving six people, this is yet another quick recipe that your family will enjoy with the cool November weather rolling in.
 You simply sauté the onions in a big pot, add the rest of the ingredients and then you wait.
 It takes only one pot and is ready in 35 minutes.